kotopes1/crypto-hardware-wallet/README.md

 The designs you received are called wireframes (sometimes called wires, mockups, or mocks).

-A wireframe is a schematic, a blueprint, useful to help you're and your programmers and designers think and communicate about the structure of the software or website your building.
+A wireframe is a schematic, a blueprint, useful to help your and your programmers and designers think and communicate about the structure of the software or website your building.

 [Home Page](https://github.com/Flow-matic/crypto-hardware-wallet/blob/main/media/crypto%20wallet%20home.png?raw=true)